skellis46/slipbox/pressure, stress and strain - the body in time.md

 {**'wedding.mp4**}

+{**.kate**}

-And if you were to quietly agree with me, at least for a moment, that being present -- whatever that really is -- seems important, then it is more than a little odd that most products or things we make -- including performances -- can be summed up by the economist Kate Raworth as "take, make, use, lose."[Raworth, in @krznaric-2021-good p.206] In other words, we take the Earth's materials, make them into things we want or like, use them a bit (or present them), and then they are discarded or lost.
+And if you were to quietly agree with me, at least for a moment, that being present -- whatever that really is -- seems important, then it is more than a little odd that most products or things we make -- including performances -- can be summed up by what the economist Kate Raworth describes as "take, make, use, lose."[Raworth, in @krznaric-2021-good p.206] In other words, we take the Earth's materials, make them into things we want or like, use them a bit (or present them), and then they are discarded or lost.

 I think you can entertain or imagine the tension or contradiction between such a mode of production, and a set of artistic practices predicated on presence.
 It's a strange formula: